ShubhamSuhasKamble/Stock-Price-Prediction/README.md

 ✅ Conclusion

 Based on model predictions, TCS shows more stable and consistent growth trends, making it potentially a safer long-term investment compared to Infosys — especially according to the Random Forest model.

+## ⚠️ Disclaimer
+This project is for educational purposes only.
+Stock market investments are subject to market risks.
+Please do not make investment decisions based solely on this model.
+Always do your own research or consult a financial advisor before investing.